+• Policy package on page 22

-- Policy package - User-Defined URL Entries package
+• User-Defined URL Entries package on page 22

 Policy package

 The SMS first uploads the Policy package to the device.
 This package contains profile information, including URL filters, in addition to any existing IP and DNS filters.
 The package integrates new and updated Reputation filters into your existing reputation policy.